Sable/wu-wei-handbook/create-new-implementation.md

 To support build-time parameters two steps are required:

 1. The compiler needs to expect a parameter from the implementation (which may be optional)
-2. The implementation needs to define its value from an experiment's property
+2. The implementation needs to define the value(s) of that parameter from an experiment's property

-This is the case for the [PolyBench/C correlation benchmark's c implementation](https://github.com/Sable/polybench-correlation-benchmark) when used with the [ostrich-gcc-compiler](https://github.com/Sable/ostrich-gcc-compiler).
+This is the case in the [PolyBench/C correlation benchmark's c implementation](https://github.com/Sable/polybench-correlation-benchmark) when used with the [ostrich-gcc-compiler](https://github.com/Sable/ostrich-gcc-compiler).

 In this example, the compiler expects an optional 'compilation-flags' parameter from the implementation, which may contain multiple flags.
-These flags that will be passed as arguments to the 'gcc' executable:
+These flags will be passed as arguments to the 'gcc' executable:

         {
             "type": "compiler",